planetfederal/workshops/workshops/geoserver/style/source/css/raster.rst

         raster-channels: auto;
       }

 #.
-Displaying the unprocessed image:
+And use the :guilabel:`Layer Preview` tab to preview the result.

    .. image:: /style/img/raster_image_1.png